 Radiation therapy uses high energy radiation beams to destroy the cancer cells and to prevent them from multiplying.
 This is more commonly used for rectal cancer treatment.
 It may be used before surgery in an attempt to shrink the tumor.
 Both radiation therapy and chemotherapy may be given after surgery to help lower the chances of recurrence.

 So hope you liked this article “Do oral bacteria cause colorectal cancer?” and find useful.
-From the above article, you have got an idea about the relation between oral bacteria and colorectal cancer.
+If so, do check our latest Steel Bite Pro customer reviews From the above article, you have got an idea about the relation between oral bacteria and colorectal cancer.
 If you had loved this article we had love to hear about your results.
-Are there any questions or if you have any other suggestion and inquiries you can get in touch with me through the comments section.
+Are there any questions or if you have any other suggestions and inquiries you can get in touch with me through the comments section.